 Granted, this is the same man that said to me two days ago, “I just don’t GET what a hashtag is” so it’s not too surprising really and that hunk of meat has stayed in my brain ever since.

-Here’s the thing, I never cooked a lamb shank before this meal (although I’ve since changed that and this apple cider braised lamb shanks has become one of my absolute favorite weekend meals!).
+Here’s the thing, I never cooked a lamb shank before this meal (although I’ve since changed that and these apple cider braised lamb shanks have become one of my absolute favorite weekend meals!).

 I came *this close* to asking the butcher why the bone wasn’t sticking out so pretty like a perfect little caveman handle and if he could “fix” that for me but ended up chickening out and walking away.

 Convinced I had to “French” these shanks, I googled “how to french trim a lamb shank” and watched some weirdo long haired teenager hacking away at the bone for about 3 minutes.

-Not convinced that was the way to do it, I played around with different phrase combinations for about an hour before finally figuring out you really don’t have to do anything to the shank after all.
+Not convinced that was the way to do it, I played around with different phrase combinations for about an hour before finally figuring out you really don’t have to do anything to the lamb shank after all.

 Without any fuss, after 3 hours or so of cooking, these citrus braised lamb shanks look like this, no bone hacking required.